mhightower83/BacktraceLog/ReadMe.md

 This option will increase stack usage; however, does not appear to have a significant effect on code size.

 ## `-fno-omit-frame-pointer`
 Adds a pointer at the end of the stack frame highest (last) address -8 just before the return address at -12.
 Not necessary for this library.
 It may help to get your bearings when looking at a postmortem stack dump.
 Postmortem will annotate the stack dump line where it occurs with a `<` mark.
-If you are looking for specific data in the stack, you may find this option useful along with ESP_DEBUG_BACKTRACELOG_SHOW.
-It will help visually group each functions stack and ESP_DEBUG_BACKTRACELOG_SHOW will have references to those stack locations as well.
+If you are looking for specific data in the stack, you may find this option useful along with DEBUG_ESP_BACKTRACELOG_SHOW.
+It will help visually group each functions stack and DEBUG_ESP_BACKTRACELOG_SHOW will have references to those stack locations as well.

 ## `-finstrument-functions`
 ```